timeweb-cloud/sdk-go/docs/ClusterIn.md

 `func (o *ClusterIn) HasProjectId() bool`

 HasProjectId returns a boolean if a field has been set.

+### GetMaintenanceSlot

+`func (o *ClusterIn) GetMaintenanceSlot() ClusterInMaintenanceSlot`

+GetMaintenanceSlot returns the MaintenanceSlot field if non-nil, zero value otherwise.

+### GetMaintenanceSlotOk

+`func (o *ClusterIn) GetMaintenanceSlotOk() (*ClusterInMaintenanceSlot, bool)`

+GetMaintenanceSlotOk returns a tuple with the MaintenanceSlot field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaintenanceSlot

+`func (o *ClusterIn) SetMaintenanceSlot(v ClusterInMaintenanceSlot)`

+SetMaintenanceSlot sets MaintenanceSlot field to given value.

+### HasMaintenanceSlot

+`func (o *ClusterIn) HasMaintenanceSlot() bool`

+HasMaintenanceSlot returns a boolean if a field has been set.

+### GetOidcProvider

+`func (o *ClusterIn) GetOidcProvider() ClusterInOidcProvider`

+GetOidcProvider returns the OidcProvider field if non-nil, zero value otherwise.

+### GetOidcProviderOk

+`func (o *ClusterIn) GetOidcProviderOk() (*ClusterInOidcProvider, bool)`

+GetOidcProviderOk returns a tuple with the OidcProvider field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOidcProvider

+`func (o *ClusterIn) SetOidcProvider(v ClusterInOidcProvider)`

+SetOidcProvider sets OidcProvider field to given value.

+### HasOidcProvider

+`func (o *ClusterIn) HasOidcProvider() bool`

+HasOidcProvider returns a boolean if a field has been set.

+### GetClusterNetworkCidr

+`func (o *ClusterIn) GetClusterNetworkCidr() ClusterInClusterNetworkCidr`

+GetClusterNetworkCidr returns the ClusterNetworkCidr field if non-nil, zero value otherwise.

+### GetClusterNetworkCidrOk

+`func (o *ClusterIn) GetClusterNetworkCidrOk() (*ClusterInClusterNetworkCidr, bool)`

+GetClusterNetworkCidrOk returns a tuple with the ClusterNetworkCidr field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClusterNetworkCidr

+`func (o *ClusterIn) SetClusterNetworkCidr(v ClusterInClusterNetworkCidr)`

+SetClusterNetworkCidr sets ClusterNetworkCidr field to given value.

+### HasClusterNetworkCidr

+`func (o *ClusterIn) HasClusterNetworkCidr() bool`

+HasClusterNetworkCidr returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)